MisterWest11/Data_Analytics-Week-1---2/README.md

 * Performance Optimization: For large datasets, use parameterization (reduce parsing) and subsets/temporary tables to reduce data worked with.
 Use execution plans with DBAs to check for efficient indexing.

+# chapter Review

+**Describe characteristic of OLTP and OLAP systems.**

+Two main categories of relational databases are transactional (OLTP) and analytical (OLAP).
+Transactional systems use highly normalized schema design, which allows for database reads and writes to perform well.

+Analytical systems are denormalized and commonly have a star or snowflake schema design.
+A star design simplifies queries by having a main fact table surrounded by dimensions.
+A snowflake is more normalized than a star.
+This approach reduces storage requirements, the queries are more complex than in a star schema.

+**Describe the approaches for handling dimensionality**

+It is important to keep track of how data changes over time to perform historical analysis.
+SQL queries to retrieve a value at a specific point in time are complex. a table design add start date and end date columns that allows for more straightforward queries.
+Enhancing the design with a current flag column makes analytical queries even easier to write.

+**Understand integration and how to populate a data warehouse**

+The more data an organization has, the more impactful the analysis it can conduct.
+The extract, transform, and load (ETL) process copies data from transactional to analytical databases.
+Suppose an organization wants to use the power of a relational database to reformat the data for analytical purposes.
+In that case, the order changes to extract, load, and transform.
+Regardless of the approach, remember that a delta load migrates only changed data.

+**Differentiate between data collection methods.**

+Data can come from a variety of sources.
+An organization may scrape websites or use publicly available databases to augment its data.
+While web scraping may be the only way to retrieve data, it is better if a published application programming interface exists.
+An API is more reliable since its structure makes for a consistent interface.
+If you want to capture the voice of the customer, a survey is a sound approach.
+Collecting data through observation is a great way to validate business processes and collect quantitative data.

+**Describe how to manipulate data and optimize queries.**

+Analytical databases store massive amounts of data.
+Manipulating the entire dataset for analysis is frequently infeasible.
+To efficiently analyze data, understand that SQL has the power to filter, sort, and aggregate data.
+When focusing on a particular subject, creating a subset is an ideal approach.
+Although it is possible to create permanent tables to house subsets, using a temporary table as part of a query is viable for ad hoc analysis.
+When an analytical query performs poorly, use its execution plan to understand the root cause.
+It is wise to work with a database administrator to understand the execution plan and ensure that indexes exist where they are needed.

 *Chapter 4:* Data Quality

 *Chapter 5:* Data Analytics and Statistics